MRS agar

 De Man–Rogosa–Sharpe agar, often abbreviated to MRS, is a selective culture medium designed to favour the luxuriant growth of Lactobacilli for lab study.
-Developed in 1960, this medium was named for its inventors, Johannes Cornelis de Man, Morrison Rogosa, and Margaret Elisabeth Sharpe.
+Developed in 1960, this medium was named for its inventors, Johannes Cornelis de Man, Morrison Rogosa, and M Elisabeth Sharpe.
 It contains sodium acetate, which suppresses the growth of many competing bacteria (although some other Lactobacillales, like Leuconostoc and Pediococcus, may grow).
 This medium has a clear brown colour.

 Typical composition

 MRS agar typically contains (w/v):